Girls stop growing in height when they reach puberty, the second fastest period of growth in your child’s lifetime.

 Late puberty is defined as the absence of breast development by age 13 in girls.

-Inadequate nutrition, as well as hormonal imbalances may cause delayed height growth, a common cause of delayed puberty
+Inadequate nutrition, as well as growth hormone or other hormonal imbalances, may cause delayed height growth, a common cause of delayed puberty.

-While genetics is the main predictor of height, good or inadequate nutrition can affect your child’s adult height.
+While genetics is the main predictor of height, a nutritious diet or inadequate nutrition can both affect your child’s final adult height.

 Be sure to follow your child’s growth chart and discuss any dips or stalls in height growth with your pediatrician.
-You may need to pay attention to nutrition more closely, or use other ways to support your girl’s growth spurt such as making sure your child gets enough sleep and physical activity and eats plenty of nutritious food.
+You may need to pay attention to nutrition more closely, or use other ways to support your girl’s growth spurt such as making sure your child gets enough sleep and physical activity and eats a proper diet.

 Has your girl stopped growing?
 Where is she in her development?